jasonmorrissey/JMSlider/readme.md

 <img src="http://alienblue.org/github/JMSlider-sequence.png" width=349 height=900 />

-Here's a [video](http://youtu.be/GV40mAwcCrI?hd=1) of it in action.

 ## Usage

 A demo project is included in the repository so that you can give it a test drive.
+In brief, this is all you need to create the slider:

 `JMSlider *slider = [JMSlider sliderWithFrame:sliderFrame centerTitle:@"more" leftTitle:@"hide read" rightTitle:@"hide all" delegate:self];`